-During the three months ended July 31, 2019, we recognized a \$5.3 million loss on the change in the fair value of our royalty preferred shares (2018 - \$23.9 million loss).
+During the nine months ended January 31, 2020, we recognized a \$84.4 million gain on the change in the fair value of our royalty preferred shares (2019 - \$42.7 million loss).
 For fair value measurement purposes, the royalty preferred shares liability has been categorized within level 3 of the fair value measurement hierarchy.
-The fair value of the royalty preferred shares is based on management's judgments, estimates and assumptions which include significant unobservable inputs including the timing and amounts of the Company's discounted risk adjusted future net cash flows, which incorporate: a cumulative probability rate of generating forecasted future cash flows of 42% as at July 31, 2019 and April 30, 2019 (42% as at July 31, 2018 and 35% as at April 30, 2018) reflecting in each case, among other factors, our clinical results and communication with regulatory bodies; a discount rate of 19.6% as at July 31, 2019 and 19.5% as at April 30, 2019 (21.5% as at July 31, 2018 and 21.7% as at April 30, 2018); commencement of revenue between late 2021 and 2022, based on clinical development paths across various jurisdictions, as at July 31, 2019 and April 30, 2019 (as at April 30, 2018 - between late 2021 and 2023 and as at April 30, 2017 - between 2021 and 2023); projected apabetalone market shares percentages; and projected product pricing.
-The fair value of our royalty preferred shares in the quarter was affected by: a change in the discount rate due to a decrease in the estimated size premium/rate (a component of our estimated weighted average cost of capital), offset by an increase in the risk free rate; and (for purposes of discounting cash flows) the shortened duration between the effective date of discounting and the dates of future estimated cash flows.
+The fair value of the royalty preferred shares is based on management's judgments, estimates and assumptions which include significant unobservable inputs including the timing and amounts of the Company's discounted risk adjusted future net cash flows, which incorporate: a cumulative probability rate of generating forecasted future cash flows of 42% as at January 31, 2020 and April 30, 2019 (42% as at January 31, 2019 and 35% as at April 30, 2018) reflecting in each case, among other factors, our clinical results, in particular the results of BETonMACE, and communication with the FDA (including Breakthrough Therapy Designation) and other regulatory bodies; a discount rate of 21.7% as at January 31, 2020 and 19.5% as at April 30, 2019 (20.1% as at January 31, 2019 and 21.7% as at April 30, 2018); commencement of revenue between late 2023 and 2024, based on projected clinical development paths across various jurisdictions, as at January 31, 2020 and between late 2021 and 2022 as at April 30, 2019 (as at January 31, 2019 - between late 2021 and 2022 and as at April 30, 2018 - between late 2021 and 2023); and projected apabetalone market shares percentages and projected product pricing (both of which were reduced in the current period).
+The fair value of our royalty preferred shares in the three month period was affected by a modest decrease in the size of the estimated target population (as a result of externally published statistics being updated).
+The fair value of our royalty preferred shares in the nine month period was affected by: a change to the projected commencement of revenue to between late 2023 and 2024 to reflect, among other factors, the results of BETonMACE, the Breakthrough Therapy Designation granted by the FDA, and a change in the discount rate applied (due to an increase in the estimated size premium/rate, offset with a decrease in the risk-free rate, both of which are components of our estimated weighted average cost of capital).

 The fair value of the royalty preferred shares is subject to significant volatility.
 Small changes in the aforementioned assumptions may have a significant impact on the fair value of the royalty preferred shares.
-For instance, holding all other assumptions constant: a 1% increase in the discount rate would result in a \$11.2 million decrease in the fair value of the royalty preferred shares; assuming commencement of revenue one year later would result in a \$32.8 million decrease in the fair value of the royalty preferred shares; and a 1% increase in the probability rate of generating forecasted future cash flows would result in a \$4.3 million increase in the fair value of the royalty preferred shares.
+For instance, holding all other assumptions constant: a 1% increase in the discount rate would result in a \$4.3 million decrease in the fair value of the royalty preferred shares; assuming commencement of revenue one year later would result in a \$11.3 million decrease in the fair value of the royalty preferred shares; and a 1% increase in the probability rate of generating forecasted future cash flows would result in a \$1.5 million increase in the fair value of the royalty preferred shares.